Design Inspiration from Ulrica Wihlborg

 NT: We want to know everything about your kitchen remodel.

-UW: The kitchen was one of the biggest changes, and it was inspired by Farmshop, the restaurant at the Brentwood Country Mart.
+UW: The kitchen was one of the biggest changes.
+Farmshop, the restaurant at the Brentwood Country Mart, inspired the design.
 The existing cabinets weren’t my dream cabinets, but it felt wasteful to replace them since they were made of wood and they were in great condition.
 So we pulled down the upper cabinets and installed basic 2×3 subway tile, painted the lower cabinets Benjamin Moore Simply White and replaced all the hardware with Rejuvenation’s Massey bin pulls.
 We also replaced all the countertops with Titan Quartz in Calacatta Venezia.
 But the biggest design element in the kitchen is the Native Trails farmhouse sink.
 I had pinned the sink on Pinterest a few years ago because it was so beautiful and unique.
 So that sink was a must-have for me.

 “The entire kitchen is basically white, from floor to ceiling.
 So the sink not only provides a focal point, but brings in much needed texture.
 And I love that it’s made of jute and cement, because it goes with the eco-friendly design of the home.”